 where ${\widetilde{\qsigma} = [\widetilde{\sigma}_1, \ldots, \widetilde{\sigma}_N]}$ with ${\widetilde{\sigma}_n = \sigma_n/\|\qsigma\|_2 }$ for $n=1, \cdots N$.
 We can interpret $\widetilde{\qsigma}$ as a distribution shape of $\qA$ and $\sqrt{{\rm SNR}}$ as the working point of GEC-SR-Net.

 Taking \eqref{eq:gin_FNN} into an input vector $\qs \in \bbR^{N+1}$, we built our first hypernetwork, called GEC-SR-HyperNet, which is a simple two-layer network:

-where ${{\tt RELU}(a) = \max(0,a)}$ and ${{\tt S}(a) = 1/\left( 1+\exp^{-a}\right)}$ are element-wise operations, and $\qW_1 \in \bbR^{d \times (N+1)}$, $\qW_2 \in \bbR^{T \times d}$ are learnable parameters with $d$ being the size of the hidden layer in the hypernetwork.
+where ${{\tt RELU}(a) = \max(0,a)}$ and ${{\tt S}(a) = 1/\left( 1+\exp^{-a}\right)}$ are element-wise operations; and $\qW_1 \in \bbR^{d \times (N+1)}$, $\qW_2 \in \bbR^{T \times d}$ are learnable parameters with $d$ being the size of the hidden layer in the hypernetwork.
 The final layer of the hypernetwork is the sigmoid function, ${\tt S}(\cdot)$, which constrains the output in the range of damping factors (i.e., $\beta(t) \in [0, 1]$).
 The learnable parameters are $\{ \qW_1, \qW_2\}$ together with $\qbeta$.
 During testing, the network simply takes the input, $\qs$, to produce $\qbeta$ for GEC-SR-Net.

-The above architecture uses fully connected layers, which assume that GEC-SR-Net consists of fixed number of layers $T$.
+The above architecture uses fully connected layers, which assume that GEC-SR-Net consists of a fixed number of layers $T$.
 In practice, the iteration numbers in GEC-SR should vary according to different scenarios.
-If the number of layers changes, then we need to retrain the whole network, which is inconvenient.
+If the number of layers changes, then the whole network must be retrained, which is inconvenient.